The programme-specific requirements

-include a Bachelor's degree (or the equivalent) with a major in
+include a Bachelor's degree (or the equivalent) with one or several possible majors

-(one or several courses selected as necessary for the specific programme) and for three particular programmes a portfolio is required.
+and additional prerequisites.
+The prerequisites constitute of one or several courses selected as necessary for the specific programme and for three of Chalmers master's programmes a portfolio is required.

 Cumulative grade point average (CGPA)